ByMykel/friendly-invention/README.md

 npm run test:unit
 ```

-End-to-End Tests with Cypress, you have to change the `baseUrl` in `cypress.config.ts` to the URL of your Vite development server.
+End-to-End Tests with Cypress, you have to change the `baseUrl` in `cypress.config.ts` to the URL of your development server.

 ```sh
 npm run test:e2e:dev